Q. What kind of pace can I expect on a National Geographic Expedition?

 For National Geographic Journeys the cost includes meals, accommodations, and excursions as indicated in the itinerary; services of local guides; ground transportation; some transfers; and electronic pre-trip materials.

 Q. Do I need to purchase trip insurance?

-A. For travelers on National Geographic Expeditions and Adventures, trip insurance is optional and comes at an additional cost.
+A. For travelers on National Geographic Expeditions, trip insurance is optional and comes at an additional cost.
 We strongly recommend that you purchase this insurance to protect your travel investment.
 Travel insurance can offer financial protection for trip cancellation and interruption, as well as assistance should you encounter travel delays, baggage loss, or require medical treatment while traveling.

 A custom-designed travel insurance option is available through Travel Insurance Services (TIS).
 Information about this option will be provided once you are confirmed on a departure.
 Please note that TIS will waive the pre-existing condition exclusion and provide other added benefits, including a "Cancel/Interruption for Any Reason" upgrade option, if you apply for travel insurance within 21 calendar days of our receipt of your initial deposit.
 See the Travel Insurance Services website ((http://www.travelinsure.com/natgeo) and/or brochure sent with confirmation materials for details concerning all benefits, as certain restrictions may apply.
 If you have questions regarding this travel insurance plan, contact TIS at 1-855-874-0252 from 9:00 am to 7:00 pm Eastern Time, Monday through Friday, or email firstname.lastname@example.org.